 “Mr. Chadband is a large yellow man, with a fat smile, and a general appearance of having a good deal of train oil in his system.
 Mrs. Chadband is a stern, severe-looking, silent woman.
 Mr. Chadband moves softly and cumbrously, not unlike a bear who has been taught to walk upright.
 He is very much embarrassed about the arms, as if they were inconvenient to him.”

 It is beautiful example of caricaturing through words.
-The dominating impression that is made by words like “oily” and “fat” sounds quite literal initially.
+The dominating impression is made by words like “oily” and “fat,” which sound quite literal initially.
 However, you realize shortly that the literal oiliness is a representation of the character Chadband.
-Chadband who has a ‘fat’ smile and on the whole he appears to be slightly unctuous, like a phony preacher.
+Chadband has a ‘fat’ smile, and on the whole he appears to be slightly unctuous, like a phony preacher.

 Function of Caricature

-The caricature examples above have underlined the functions and role of caricature and how it has evolved in modern day literature.
-Coming up with novel ideas to explain oneself and the nature of the human race in general is not something new to the world.
+The caricature examples above have underscored the functions and role of caricature, and how it has evolved in modern day literature.
+Coming up with novel ideas to explain oneself, and the nature of the human race in general, is not something new to the world.
 This sort of representation has been witnessed since the time when men lived in caves.

-Caricature was introduced to the masses during the age of enlightenment and it bestowed the age it belongs to, with its subtlety and critical attitude.
+Caricature was introduced to the masses during the age of enlightenment, and it bestowed the age it belongs to, with its subtlety and critical attitude.
 As a branch of modernism, it played a great role in expressing facts that were suppressed because of the conformists in the society at that point in time.
-It was a reminder for those who believed that the sword was mightier than the pen and it started being used as a visual expression of conventional society.
+It was a reminder for those who believed that the sword was mightier than the pen, and it started being used as a visual expressioof conventional society.

 Nowadays, caricature is a highly dignified form of art that is approved of and used worldwide.
-Newspaper editors show great respect for the artists who create the caricatures for their papers and therefore, are allowed to publish caricatures that might even represent a conflicting ideology.
-Where this distinctive form of art can be used to portray important and transforming social and political ideas, can also end up being provocative to certain groups.
+Newspaper editors show great respect for the artists who create caricatures for their papers, which ofttimes publish caricatures that might even represent a conflicting ideology.
+Where this distinctive form of art can be used to portray important and transforming social and political ideas, it can also be provocative to certain groups.
 Underdeveloped countries have had a hard time warming up to this form of expression because they believe it is a creation of evil by governments.